michimussato/OpenStudioLandscapes/README.md

 ## So, tell me!
 What exactly does it produce?

 Good you're asking!
+To get an idea what the actual output (or product if you will) of **OpenStudioLandscapes** looks like, here's the deal: **OpenStudioLandscapes** generates a hierarchical tree of `docker-compose.yaml` files - basically as many individual trees as there are Compose Scopes.
+For some Features, Docker images and (sometimes) pre-configured `docker-compose.yaml` files already exist and **OpenStudioLandscapes** will use those.
+For other services, there is neither a Docker image nor `docker-compose.yaml` files.
+In those cases, **OpenStudioLandscapes** generates both dynamically.

-To get an idea what the actual output (or product if you will) of OpenStudioLandscapes looks like, here's the deal: if you're into (like myself) dynamic, worry-free documentation of what you are actually working with, here's a Landscape Map of a Landscape:
+On top of that, **OpenStudioLandscapes** creates diagrams - visual representations - of all your services.
+If you're into (like myself) dynamic, worry-free documentation of what you are actually working with, here's a Landscape Map of a Landscape:

 ![Demo Landscape](https://raw.githubusercontent.com/michimussato/OpenStudioLandscapes-Demo-Landscape/refs/heads/main/2025-07-10-22-36-50-47cd6c0a7dd141429707ab6d91190a27/Landscape_Map__Landscape_Map/Landscape_Map__landscape_map/Landscape_Map__landscape_map.svg)